Prompting Robot Teams with Natural Language: Automata-based Reasoning and Collaboration for Robot Teams

-where \( x_{r,k}\) is the RNN's hidden state (i.e., an encoding of the current sub-task), and \(\{o_{r^{\prime},, k}\}_{r^{\prime},\in N_{r,k}}\) is an observation vector from robot $r$ and its neighbors at time $k$.
-We denote the hidden state with a subscript $r$ because, for a decentralized implementation, each robot carries its own local copy of $f_{\psi}$.
-This not only enables decentralized execution, but also enables different robots to address different sub-tasks in parallel when needed, relying purely on their local information.
-On the other hand, the policy only depends on the local observation of robot $r$ and information received through local communication.
-Specifically, $g_{\vartheta}$ is implemented as a GNN that processes the local observations $o_r$ of the robot, together with the observations communicated by neighboring robots.
+where \( x_{r,k}\) is the RNN's latent state encoding the current sub-task, and \(\{o_{r^{\prime}, k}\}_{r^{\prime}\in N_{r,k}}\) is an observation vector from robot $r$ and its neighbors at time $k$.
+We denote the latent state with a subscript $r$ because, for a decentralized implementation, each robot carries its own local copy of the RNN.
+This not only enables decentralized execution, but also lets robots use local information to step through their automata asynchronously when needed.
+On the other hand, the policy only depends on the local observation of robot $r$ and information received from neighbors.
+Therefore, we parameterize $g_{\vartheta}$ as a GNN that naturally handles time-varying communication graphs.

 In learning $\vartheta$, we take advantage of the dataset, where the RL scenarios are automatically paired with sentence embeddings.
 This lets us apply standard multi-agent reinforcement learning algorithms like Multi-Agent Proximity Policy Optimization \cite{yu2022surprising} to train the multi-task policy, provided that every episode randomizes the sub-tasks and the reward signal $R_{i,h}$ accordingly.
-With a sufficiently expressive model $g_{\vartheta}$ we can capture the solution of all Dec-POMDPs $\{\mathcal{M}_{i,h}\}_{i \in \mathcal{T}}$; by restricting training to individual sub-tasks, the learning process becomes more efficient and substantially reduces the computational load.
+Hence, unlike existing multi-task policies that operate over entire episodes, we train $g_{\vartheta}$ to act over short temporal segments corresponding to individual sub-tasks.
+At execution time, an appropriate sub-task policy is selected by conditioning on the latent state of the RNN, which encodes the sub-task in the task automaton.
+With a sufficiently expressive model $g_{\vartheta}$ we can capture the solution of all sub-tasks; by restricting training to individual sub-tasks, the computational load during training is reduced.
 High-level decision-making is delegated entirely to the RNN, allowing the multi-task policy to focus on low-level execution in the context of its current sub-task.